 There is so much to consider when choosing a school for your little one: it’s where they will spend most of their young days, learn a new language or two, be influenced by its surroundings and develop social skills with their new friendship group.
 One of the big factors that play a part in your child’s overall development, personality and character is the number of fellow students in the school, and even in the classroom.
 Do you want that personalised, focused attention on them from the teachers or will they flourish in a bigger school environment and a bigger social group?
-We spoke to five international schools to get their philosophies on how class size impacts its students.
+We spoke to seven international schools to get their philosophies on how class size impacts its students.

-GEMS World Academy (Singapore)
+XCL World Academy

-Current school capacity: 1,030
+Current school capacity: 800+

-Average number of students in each classroom: Primary – 17, Secondary – 19
+Average number of students in each classroom: Primary – 24, Secondary – 24

-Ratio of students to teacher: Primary – 8.5:1, Secondary: 19:1
+Ratio of students to teacher: Primary – 12:1, Secondary: 24:1

 The school believes the small class sizes allow students to feel confident to put their hand up to ensure better understanding of what they’re learning and the curriculum in general.
 Children build strong relationships with the experienced and passionate teaching faculty, which helps build their confidence to go out into the real world.

-Yu Kaffeman has two children in GEMS (Singapore): Maya (grade 5) and Akira (grade 2).
+Yu Kaffeman has two children in XWA: Maya (Grade 5) and Akira (Grade 2).
 She says: “Our children’s first language is Japanese and, prior to moving to Singapore, they had just a slight understanding of English.
 Maya had some difficulties adapting to the challenges of learning the vocabulary while trying to master academic English.
 Her class teachers were very supportive and encouraging at all times.
 The low student-teacher ratio allows teachers to get to know every child in their class and tailor the program to each child.
 The class teachers and English as an Additional Language (EAL) team have done a great job in improving Maya’s and Akira’s writing and speaking skills and they have always been there for us with great advice.”

 Chatsworth International School

-Current school capacity: 1,350
+Current school capacity: 850

 Ratio of students to teacher: K1 & K2 – 22:1, Year 1 to 13 – 24:1

 Nathiya and Glenn Porrit, parents of two students at Chatsworth International School, believe Chatsworth’s small class size encourages development in individual students: “The amount of support we’ve seen teachers giving to each individual student is also amazing.”
 With the school retaining the class sizes as among the lowest in Singapore for the last two decades (22 to 24 from kindergarten up to secondary), the school keeps the numbers low so that students are given the attention and support to thrive and grow.
 It gives the little learners the confidence to think critically and globally.

 For students who need a little extra learning support, the school occasionally puts them together in a smaller group with its Learning Support Coordinator for more focused attention.
-Otherwise, the coordinator creates an Individual Learning Programme (ILP) for teachers and parents to action on.
+Otherwise, the coordinator creates an Individual Learning Programme for teachers and parents to action on.